 We even have natural Ganodermas growing on our property in Guatemala!
 Check them out in the video below 👇

-When it comes to sourcing a Reishi culture, in our humble opinion, the best place is Terrestrial Fungi.
+When it comes to sourcing a Reishi culture, in our humble opinion, a great place is Terrestrial Fungi.
 Ryan Paul Gates is a master of Reishi culture propagation and his work should be supported!
+However, he only sells culture slants.
+If you’re looking for liquid culture syringe, we highly recommend Fungushead, and you can get 20% off storewide with code “FUNGIACADEMY”!

 When you want to learn how to grow Reishi mushrooms, or any mushroom for that matter, the best way to set yourself up for success is to buy an amazing culture.